 Artist John Akomfrah has created a new installation to commemorate those Africans who fought, served and died during the war.
-Mimesis: African Soldier will be on display at IWM London from September 21st 2018 until 31 March 2019 as part of Making a New World, a season of exhibitions, installations and experiences exploring how the First World War has shaped the society we live in today.
+Mimesis: African Soldier was on display at IWM London from September 21st 2018 until 31 March 2019 as part of Making a New World, a season of exhibitions, installations and experiences exploring how the First World War has shaped the society we live in today.

 The work is projected onto three screens and blends archive material and newly shot film recorded in locations around the world, highlighting the contributions made by Africans – and honouring the sacrifices they made.

 The work was seen for the first time by visitors to IWM London.
 When the museum was founded in 1917, it was originally intended it would be known as the National War Museum.
 But its name was changed to Imperial War Museum so 'India and the Dominions would feel that their part in the War would be permanently commemorated in the centre of the Empire'.

 Although the Empire has since dissolved and the world has changed significantly, the museum still collects and displays material that tells the story of the war by those who experienced it and Akomfrah says he is ‘happy’ his work is going to be shown in the museum.

 However, he believes that once the work is out in the world, it is the audience who will determine what happens next.

 ‘My wish is that it would be a kind of sensational encounter that people are moved, that they find it illuminating that they learned something, all the rest of it….
 I have to bring the work and a viewer together.
 And from that point on, my job is done.

 ‘It’s a bit like running with a baton.
 At some point I shove it into the hands of the viewer and go, ‘Buh-bye.
 Off you go’.‘